yormancast/mean/README.md

-# SEtting up a MEAN Stack APP
+# Setting up a MEAN Stack APP

-# DB and Node working
+DB and Node working